flameira/ORMPerformance/README.md

 # First results
 With this test I try to use query with some complexity, join, filters and orders.
+- Join 2 Tables
+- Order by Foreing Key
+- Filter by the join field id
+- Top 100

 ## 10 Records in the database
  ![